lylepmills/buoys/README.md

 **arc orientation** - if set to horizontal, the LED animations that accompany the four arc encoders will be oriented for horizontal use, ditto for vertical.

 ### Buoy parameters
-Note you'll only see crow parameters if you have a crow attached to the norns.
+Note you'll only see sound parameters if you've loaded some sounds into the app (see "choose sample folder" in meta mode).
+And you'll only see crow parameters if you have a crow attached to the norns.
+Midi params can be toggled on or off in the global app parameters.
+In this way, the app tries to whittle down the buoy params displayed down to just the ones most useful for however you're currently using the app.

 **sound** - the sample file you'll be working with, if any.